The field manual · 31 essays

 May 10, 2026 · 10 min

-The eight-week webhook tax
+The eight-week webhook tax per provider

 Adding one webhook provider to a proactive agent takes a sprint.
 Four providers takes most of a quarter.
 Here's the real cost.